stephenjkaplan/stephenjkaplan.github.io/_posts/2020-10-06-snow-grooming-object-detection.md

 problem in the sense that a snow grooming vehicle only has to be able to detect a narrow subset of obstacles as compared to a car driving on a busy city street.
-Due to the fact that autonomous vehicle software requires many different components (instance segmentation, trajectory planning, etc.), I defined my project as a _proof of concept_ for autonomous snow grooming vehicles using object detection.
+Due to the fact that autonomous vehicle software requires many different components (instance segmentation, trajectory planning, etc.), I defined my project as a _proof of concept_ for autonomous snow grooming vehicles using only object detection.

-The deliverables of this project are two-fold:
+The deliverables of this project were two-fold:
 1. A neural network trained to detect objects in images that a snow grooming vehicle might see in its field of view.
 2. A demo created by applying the model to snow groomer dash cam footage to draw boundary boxes around detected objects.